dimzrio/kubernetes/20_network_policies/README.md

 - A pod can be "selected" by any number of network policies.

 ### Scenario 1
-Allow connection from specifiec pods.
+Block connection from another pod, allow connection from specifiec pods.

 Run a web server in a pod.
 ~~~~